MANTA RAY

 INTERVIEWS

 During 2019, the Manta Trust began conducting fisher interviews with the local community in hopes of learning more about manta sightings and community perceptions of manta rays in Laamu.
 In 2022, the Manta Trust developed this project further, in collaboration with the University of Exeter, in which another Marine Environmental Management MSc student is visiting every inhabited island of Laamu to interview fishers, boat captains, and seafarers to understand their local ecological knowledge of manta rays.
-The published report will be available for reading in September 2022…watch this space!
+The published report is available for reading here

 MANTA RAYS